dotlang/language/README.md

 ========================================

 ## Rules
-- Note that you cannot re-assign `val` to something else with `=`.
-Because other parts of the code may have a copy of it and re-assign may change their data: `val x = 12, process(x), x=19` this will change what x points to. so any thread inside process will have a value which point to 19 instad of 12.
 - There must be a single space between `type` keyword and type name.
 `var x: array[int]` will create an empty array